JohannesLorenz/railnet/README.md

 customization.

 # 2 What is the project status?
 It is currently a testing-only version.
-The code does not yet follow any coding guidelines and has not been approved by the OpenTTD developers.
+The code has not been approved by the OpenTTD developers.

 # 3 Installation
 ## Requirements